Katie Grice, TAC Chair (Big Sky)

 Favorite Montana place or activity you would recommend to someone visiting Montana: Glacier National Park is a truly spectacular place, unlike anywhere else.
 Hike a few miles into the Park, you are surrounded by breathtaking majesty.
 Sheer walls of red and green rock, lush forests, tumbling waterfalls and deep azure lakes.
 Indescribable really!
 In Fall- golds, reds and oranges contrast with the deep blue sky, in Spring-every color of green reflects in the still pools and rushing water.
 In Winter- silent but for the swish of your skis crossing the magnificent landscape blanketed in snow.

-Which brand pillar do you most closely associate with: I associate equally with the three BRAND Pillars, as they are integrally connected, and must work together to achieve the effect of conveying the essence of Montana.
+Which of the three Montana tourism brand pillars do you most closely associate with: I associate equally with the three BRAND Pillars, as they are integrally connected, and must work together to achieve the effect of conveying the essence of Montana.

 Steve Wahrlich (Billings)